solana-labs/solana/book/src/cluster/stake-delegation-and-rewards.md

 ### Withdrawal

-As rewards are earned lamports can be withdrawn from a stake account.
 Only lamports in excess of effective+activating stake may be withdrawn at any time.
 This means that during warmup, effectively no stake can be withdrawn.
-During cooldown, any tokens in excess of effective stake may be withdrawn \(activating == 0\);
+During cooldown, any tokens in excess of effective stake may be withdrawn \(activating == 0\).
+Because earned rewards are automatically added to stake, withdrawal is generally only possible after deactivation.

 ### Lock-up

 Stake accounts support the notion of lock-up, wherein the stake account balance is unavailable for withdrawal until a specified time.
-Lock-up is specified as a slot height, i.e. the minimum slot height that must be reached by the network before the stake account balance is available for withdrawal.
+Lock-up is specified as a slot height, i.e. the minimum slot height that must be reached by the network before the stake account balance is available for withdrawal, except to a specified custodian.
+This information is gathered when the stake account is created.